DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 The test architecture is visualized in the detailed diagram below:
 ![TURN Test Net Diagram](TURN_Diagram.png)

+Testing will be a crucial part of our work.
+The diagram shows how we will create two networks behind symmetric NATs.
+The idea is to create a contained testing environment at first before we move onto spinning up a TURN server on the Internet.

 ## Project Management ✅

 ### Preliminary Release Plan